avraamisvi/geoxidated-ui/README.md

 POC for an application using webassembly (Enabled by Yew and Trunk) and Rust.
 This project is for now an exploration, it is not intended for production, at least not yet.

+The editor will allow the creation of points, polygons and circles.
+There is also an backend implementation: https://github.com/avraamisvi/geoxidated

 ## Usage

 For a more thorough explanation of Trunk and its features, please head over to the [repository][trunk].